ArcaneEngineer/ECS-tutorials/part3.md

 const nullPrototype = {};
 ```

-But for now, that's all, folks!
+But that will be for a future part of this series!

 ### Result